ABOUT PHOBIA THERAPY

-At My LA Therapy, our phobia specialist will help you get to the root of your phobia so you can finally release the grip of fear from your life.
+At My LA Therapy, we will help you get to the root of your phobia so you can finally release the grip of fear from your life.
 We will provide you with practical techniques as well as explore the deeper issues in order to attack your phobia from all sides.
 We will use evidence-based treatments to help you face and overcome your phobias so that you can feel free again.

 SYMPTOMS OF PHOBIAS